HigherOrderCO/Bend/GUIDE.md

 Except without the annoying syntax restrictions.
 You can also shorten it as `λ`, if you can somehow type that.

+*note - some types, like tuples, aren't being pretty-printed correctly after computation. this will be fixed in the next days (TM)*

 The Dreaded Immutability
 ------------------------